Avereniect/avereniect.github.io/_posts/2023-01-09-averaging.md

 Secondly, if the two inputs don't have any set bits in common i.e. `(x & y == 0)`, then when adding the two numbers together, the carried values are always 0, meaning that overflow cannot happen.
-Under this assumption, it's safe to average the numbers by just adding them together and dividing by 2 (or right shifting by
-1) as would normally be done.
+Under this assumption, it's safe to average the numbers by just adding them together and dividing by two, or right shifting by one as would normally be done.
 Furthermore, the addition itself can be simplified to either a bitwise OR, or a bitwise XOR.
 (To convince yourself of this, look at the truth table for bitwise addition, and ignore the row where A and B are both 1.)
 So the formula for averaging under this assumption could be either `(x | y)